BMX racers need strong legs, flexible arms and a cool head but more than that is the proper mental strategy to improve performance in every race.

 But, whatever your level of performance, don't lose sight of the joy of BMX racing.
 Always stay ambitious and eager to improve and learn from each BMX track race, whether you win or lose.

 Always aim to improve your fitness and practice bike riding daily, even for a few minutes.

 Confidence in your BMX bike skills will make you a better and facer rider on the BMX race track.
 But most of all, have fun and enjoyment on the BMX track.

 Here are a few tips that could help you achieve quicker times, smoother rides and bigger wins out on the BMX track

 Before starting a BMX race, the rider needs to know some details about the track and the event.

 Remarkably, riders turn up to BMX events with only minutes to spare before they are out on the course.

 Take time to find out where the race is held, how long it takes to get there (assuming some traffic hold-ups on the way), and when the event kicks off.

 Give yourself plenty of time to get to the venue and prepare for the race.
-A warm-up ride around the track is not only a chance to get the muscles toned but also an opportunity to test out the individual characteristics of the track.
+A warm-up ride around the track is a chance to get the muscles toned and an opportunity to test out the individual characteristics of the track.

 Know your track riders